Managing temporary elevated access to your AWS environment

 The following example shows the userIdentity element of a CloudTrail event for an action performed by user email@example.com using temporary elevated access.

 Note: The mfaAuthenticated attribute in the CloudTrail logs shows false for users who authenticate with an external identity provider, regardless of authentication strength.
 Currently, this attribute is set to true only when users use MFA natively in AWS.
-We strongly recommend that you enforce MFA in your identity provider so that all users accessing the broker use strong authentication.
+We strongly recommend that you enforce MFA in your identity provider so that each user accessing the broker uses strong authentication.

-The temporary elevated access broker controls access to your AWS environment, and must be treated with extreme care in order to prevent unauthorized access.
+The temporary elevated access broker controls access to your AWS environment, and you should manage the broker carefully with the goal of preventing unauthorized access.
 It is also an inline dependency for accessing your AWS environment and must operate with sufficient resiliency.

 The broker should be deployed in a dedicated AWS account with a minimum of dependencies on the AWS target environment for which you’ll manage access.
 It should use its own access control configuration following the principle of least privilege.
 Ideally the broker should be managed by a specialized team and use its own deployment pipeline, with a two-person rule for making changes—for example by requiring different users to check in code and approve deployments.
 Special care should be taken to protect the integrity of the broker’s code and configuration and the confidentiality of the temporary credentials it handles.